knative/docs/docs/install/operator/configuring-serving-cr.md

 ## System Resource Settings

-The operator custom resource allows you allows you to configure system resources for the Knative system containers.
+The operator custom resource allows you to configure system resources for the Knative system containers.
 Requests and limits can be configured for the following containers: `activator`, `autoscaler`, `controller`, `webhook`, `autoscaler-hpa`, `networking-istio` and `queue-proxy`.